500 Pushups a Day for 1 Month Results: Why It Improves Endurance but Not Optimal for Chest Growth

 Aseel

 Aseel performed a slightly different challenge than Daniel; he did 500 pushups per day for just a week.
-This allows us to see things from a slightly different perspective; we already know what doing 500 pushups a day for an entire month may do for the body, but what does doing it for just a week give us?
+This allows us to see things from a slightly different perspective.
+We already know what doing 500 push-ups daily for an entire month may do for the body, but his journey will tell us about what it does when it’s just for a week.

 Check out these pictures of his before and after: